-1. Does patient have any of the following?

-- Symptomatic primary or symptomatic recurrent varicose veins - Lower limb skin changes, such as pigmentation or eczema thought to be caused by chronic venous insufficiency - Superficial vein thrombosis and suspected venous incompetence - A venous leg ulcer (break in the skin below the knee that has not healed within 2 weeks) - A healed venous leg ulcer
+- 1. Does patient have any of the following? - Symptomatic primary or symptomatic recurrent varicose veins - Lower limb skin changes, such as pigmentation or eczema thought to be caused by chronic venous insufficiency - · Superficial vein thrombosis and suspected venous incompetence - A venous leg ulcer - A healed venous leg ulcer